 I don't block people I disagree with; I block people who are disagreeable.

-Anyway, you got to call be a bunch of names, tell me I'm childish, and let me on to your superiority.
+Anyway, you got to call me a bunch of names, tell me I'm childish, and let me on to your superiority.
 So, we're done now.

 "Never argue with an idiot: a bystander can't tell the difference." — Mark Twain